jaredtay/gpi/docs/index.rst

 The program can be run simply using the `gpi` command.
 There is an example in the examples folder that illustrates some default behaviors for common code elements.

+gpi works best for simple code interfaces, though more complex interfaces can be built for more complex code segments.
+If the program fails to build a clear interface, right click on the line number and select `Raw`.
+This will rebuild the interface for that code segment as raw text.

 Plugins
 =======